Borough of Eastleigh: History

 Charlotte Yonge gave Eastleigh its name.

 The borough's origins begin with the formation of an ecclesiastical parish covering the hamlets of Eastley and Barton in 1868, in an area which was beginning to be developed around Bishopstoke railway station which had opened in 1839 to serve the older village of Bishopstoke a mile to the east.
 Author Charlotte Mary Yonge, a resident of Otterbourne, donated £500 (£ at values) towards the cost of building a parish church and in return was asked which of the two villages to name the parish after; she chose Eastley, but also chose to alter the spelling to Eastleigh as she considered this more modern.
 The parish grew rapidly: it had a population of 515 in 1871, over 1,000 in 1881 and 3,613 in 1891.

 Despite the creation of the ecclesiastical parish, Eastleigh remained part of the civil parish of South Stoneham.
 In order to facilitate the creation of pavements with kerbs, drains and sewers, and street lights, a local government district covering the ecclesiastical parish of Eastleigh was established in 1893, governed by a local board.
 Such districts were converted into urban districts in 1894, when Eastleigh was also made its own civil parish.
 Eastleigh Urban District was enlarged to take in the community of Bishopstoke in 1899, becoming the Eastleigh and Bishopstoke Urban District.
 The name was changed back to just Eastleigh in 1932.

 The first Eastleigh Borough was incorporated in 1936 under the Municipal Corporations Act 1882.
 This conversion from Eastleigh Urban District Council to Eastleigh Borough Council allowed the authority to create byelaws and appoint a mayor.
 Notice of the petition for incorporation was served on the 1 February 1936, and the matter being raised for consideration on 16 March, along with petitions for the creation of boroughs for Crosby and Sale in North West England, among others.

 The modern borough was created in 1974 under the Local Government Act 1972, covering the former borough plus seven parishes from the Winchester Rural District, being Botley, Bursledon, Fair Oak, Hamble, Hedge End, Hound and West End.
 Eastleigh's borough status passed to the enlarged district from its creation, allowing the chair of the council to take the title of mayor, continuing Eastleigh's series of mayors dating back to 1936.

 In 2006, the borough was ranked the ninth best place to live in the UK by a Channel 4 programme.

+In March 2026, the government announced that it would abolish the borough in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.